 Corsair's Vengeance LPX range is the most understated of its Vengeance line, and it shows in its more competitive pricing.
-Ditching the LEDs of its fancier siblings, the LPX range offers the same high-performance, high-capacity of other Corsair memory kits, and there are a wide range of options.
-You can buy direct kits up to 192GB for several thousand dollars, but for that you'd need a monstrous CPU like Intel's Xeon W-3175x.
+Ditching the LEDs of its fancier siblings, the LPX range offers the same high-performance, high-capacity of other Corsair memory kits, and there is a wide range of options.
+You can buy direct kits up to 192GB for several thousand dollars, but for that, you'd need a monstrous CPU like Intel's Xeon W-3175x.

-G.Skill TridentZ 16GB 3,200MHz
+G.Skill TridentZ RGB 16GB 3,200MHz

-Best RAM for gaming
+Best DDR4 RAM for gamers in 2022

 Who's it for: Gamers, or anyone who wants performance without the LED premium.

-What we thought of the G<.Skill TridentZ 16GB 3,200MHz kit:
+What we thought of the G.Skill TridentZ RGB 16GB 3,200MHz kit:

-Corsair Dominator Platinum RGB 16GB 3,200MHZ
+Corsair Dominator Platinum RGB 16GB 3,200MHz

-Best RGB RAM
+Best RGB DDR4 RAM in 2022

 Who's it for: Those who want complete control over their PC lighting and a unique look to their memory.